-- 1st infraction Device taken away and returned at the end of the day. - 2nd infraction Device taken away and returned at the end of the day.
-A call to the parent/guardian by the office will be made to explain the issue and issue an after school detention/Knight Crew, along with how a 3rd infraction and subsequent offenses will be addressed. - 3rd infraction Device taken away with a requirement for the parent/guardian to pick up in the office.
-After school detention/Knight Crew assigned.
+- 1st infraction Device is taken away and returned to the student at the end of the day. - 2nd infraction Device is taken away and returned to the student at the end of the day.
+A call from the office to the parent/guardian will be made to explain the situation and issue a detention.
+The discussion will also clarify how a 3rd and subsequent infractions will be addressed. - 3rd infraction Device is taken away with a requirement for the parent/guardian to pick up in the office.